rmerom/PutYourMoneyWhereYourContractIs/README.md

 We present a mechanism that allows high-stake contract authors to create a trustless, ethereum-based Bug Bounty to be used in the period after the high-stake contract is published and **before** it is put in production.

-Such a mechanism is expected to draw attention from challengers with the necessary technical skills to find vulnerabilities, as they can deterministically predict the reward.
-So-called black hat hackers may also be drawn, in order to receive a bounty prize before someone else detects a vulnerability.
+Such a mechanism is expected to draw attention from challengers with the necessary technical skills to find vulnerabilities, as they can ascertain with high confidence how and what kind of reward they might get.
+This will also help instill confidence in potential investors, knowing that the contract author has staked their own funds to vouch for the correctness of the contract.

 ### Related work